abraunegg/onedrive/docs/USAGE.md

 Most command line options have a respective configuration file setting.

 If you want to change the defaults, you can copy and edit the included config file into your configuration directory.
-Valid directories for the config file are:
+Valid default directories for the config file are:
 *   `~/.config/onedrive`
 *   `/etc/onedrive`